Why Undergraduate Public Health?

 Public health provides students with good long-term career options.
 Among the careers our students pursue are: medicine and epidemiology in governmental agencies, health education and grant writing for non-governmental organizations, and health care administration and industrial hygiene for corporate firms.
 There is a growing need for public health professionals.

-Students are supported in career development by School of Public Health and Tropical Medicine Career Services, which works only with SPHTM students, as well as the university’s abundant professional and academic development services, including the Tulane Career Center, Academic Advising Center, and Academic Success Center.
+Students are supported in career development by School of Public Health and Tropical Medicine Career Services, which works only with SPHTM students, as well as the university’s abundant professional and academic development services, including Newcomb-Tulane College Career Services, NTC Academic Advising, and NTC Student Success Center.